-The Assisted Dying Citizens' Jury will take place via online sessions in Spring 2021.
-The Jury has been selected at random and will demographically represent the Island's population.
-The Jury will consist of 23 Jersey residents.
+The Assisted Dying Citizens' Jury took place via online sessions in Spring 2021.
+The Jury was selected at random and demographically represents the Island's population.
+The Jury consisted of 23 Jersey residents.

-The Jury will meet over 10 sessions.
-They'll be asked to answer the question, “Should assisted dying be permitted in Jersey and, if so, under what circumstances?”
-To support the Jury to answer this question, they'll hear from expert witnesses, both people with professional expertise on the subject and those with lived experience.
+The Jury met over 10 sessions.
+They were asked to answer the question, “Should assisted dying be permitted in Jersey and, if so, under what circumstances?”
+To support the Jury to answer this question, they heard from expert witnesses, both people with professional expertise on the subject and those with lived experience.

-Throughout each session the Jury will discuss and deliberate the complex issues that surround the topic of assisted dying.
-Towards the end of the sessions they'll be supported to make recommendations, which will be presented to the States Assembly as a report.
+Throughout each session the Jury had the opportunity to discuss and deliberate the complex issues that surround the topic of assisted dying.
+The jury was supported by facilitators to make recommendations, which will be presented to the States Assembly as a report.
 These recommendations will be considered by the States Assembly before the end of 2021.
 The States Assembly are the decision makers with the authority to decide what, if any, changes are made to legislation in relation to assisted dying in Jersey.

-There'll be 10 online jury sessions starting in Spring 2021.
-Each session will be between two and two and half hours long.
-The sessions are due to take place on the following dates:
+There were a total of 10 Jury sessions.
+Each session being between two and two and half hours long.
+The sessions took place on the following dates:

 Key background information on assisted dying, including definitions, language and the Jersey context.

 |||Saturday 20 March (sessions 2 and 3)|